-Whether you want to hike the Tour du Mont Blanc, trek the Alta Via 1 in the Dolomites or scale via ferratas in Italy, check out our selection of resources below.
+Whether you want to hike the Tour du Mont Blanc, trek the Alta Via 1 in the Dolomites or scale via ferratas in the Dolomites self-guided, check out our selection of resources below.

 Each mountain range around the world presents its own unique challenges and adventure character.
 At Alpenventures UNGUIDED, we firmly believe in taking advantage of that unique character in order to get the most out of your adventure.
 And that is exactly what we are here to help you do.
 Here are our recommendations for adventuring in the Alps: